spaceman-dev/GFG-Must-Do-Coding-Questions/Trees/README.md

     n1 = 7, n2 = 8
     Output: 7

+## 8. Convert Binary Tree to Doubly Linked List:
+    Given a Binary Tree (BT), convert it to a Doubly Linked List(DLL) In-Place.
+The left and right pointers in nodes are to be used as previous and next pointers respectively in converted DLL.
+The order of nodes in DLL must be same as Inorder of the given Binary Tree.
+The first node of Inorder traversal (leftmost node in BT) must be the head node of the DLL.
+    Example 1:
+    Input:
+        1
+      /  \
+     3    2
+    Output: 3 1 2, 2 1 3
+    Explanation: DLL would be 3<=>1<=>2

 ## 9. Determine if Two Trees are Identical:
     Given two binary trees, the task is to find if both of them are identical or not.
     Example 2: